 In recent years, Netflix has been spending a lot of money on “Netflix Originals” – TV programmes and movies that are produced (or co-produced) by Netflix.
 The shows that are wholly owned by Netflix – like Stranger Things, The Crown and many others – are available everywhere for Netflix subscribers.
 But shows and movies produced by other companies are not.

-So, for example, Netflix has most of the CW shows available for streaming in the US – Arrow, Supergirl, Supernatural, etc’.
-In the UK, on the other hand, Supergirl and Arrow are NOT part of the Netflix library, because the UK rights belong to Sky (so they’re available on NOW TV).
+So, for example, Netflix has most of the CW shows available for streaming in the US – The Flash, Supergirl, Supernatural, etc’.
+In the UK, on the other hand, Supergirl and The Flash are NOT part of the Netflix library, because the UK rights belong to Sky (so they’re available on NOW).
 And Supernatural is available on Amazon Prime Video.

-To be fair, it also works the other way around for some shows – Star Trek: Discovery, for example, is available on Netflix in the UK, but in the US it’s only available on a separate pay-TV service (“CBS All Access”).
+To be fair, it also works the other way around for some shows, that are available on Netflix UK but NOT in the US.

 If we look at the numbers, American Netflix definitely has the upper hand.
 As of 2018, according to data published by Finder, Netflix in the US had 4,052 films, vs. 3,616 films in the UK version of Netflix.

 As for TV shows, the US had 1,580 shows, and the UK had 1,436 TV shows.

 Again, it’s important to remember that this is not just a numbers game – the selection of shows and films is also quite different.

 Can I Watch US Netflix in the UK?

 So what’s the trick for watching American Netflix in other parts of the world?

 It starts with one important Netflix feature: the content you can watch on Netflix, has nothing to do with where the subscriber LIVES – instead, it has everything to do with where you are RIGHT NOW.